kaleab-k/gsv_db_creator/README.md

 This creates the executable jar under the *target* subfolder.
 You can follow the *Usage* section steps to execute commands.

 # Usage
-Comments: [pcl]
-- 361 value in heading needs to be clarified.
-	- I just used it because it was default in the previous verion, but I have changed it to 0 now.

 You will need a Google API key - get one here: https://console.developers.google.com.
 You will also need to enable the "Directions API" and "Street View Image API" for your Google Cloud account.